cloudbase/garm/doc/providers.md

   exec_timeout_seconds = 900
 ```

 When the timeout is exceeded, the binary is killed and the operation fails.
-For instance creation, the instance is marked as `error` and is cleaned up through the normal lifecycle.

 > [!IMPORTANT]
-> The timeout applies to all operations of that provider (create, delete, list, etc.).
-Set it comfortably above the slowest instance creation time you expect from your cloud, including periods of degraded performance.
-A value of `0` (the default) disables the timeout.
+> For instance creation, the effective deadline is the smaller of `exec_timeout_seconds` and the pool or scale set's `runner_bootstrap_timeout`.
+If you set `exec_timeout_seconds`, keep it below your bootstrap timeouts — a create that is allowed to outlive the bootstrap timeout only produces a runner that is already considered failed.
+A value of `0` (the default) leaves non-create operations unbounded.

 ## Listing configured providers